Beach House: August 2009

 Music.
 You hear it, you play it, hum it and sing along to it but have you ever asked yourself: How does it happen?
 How does a tune get paired with lyrics and made into a song that becomes a hit?

-On Thursday September 3rd at 1:00 PM Young Rebel Goombas (and friends of Beach House) Richie Saccente and S. Cosmo Mallardi will be explaining just how it's done
+On Thursday September 3rd at 1:00 PM Young Rebel Goombas (and friends of The Cool House) Richie Saccente and S. Cosmo Mallardi will be explaining just how it's done

 Joining them for the event will be legendary sax player Richie Cannata